oguzbilgic/oguzbilgic.github.com/_posts/2020-12-09-the-future-i-believe-in.md

-Unfortunately, not every part of the country or not every country can move to the later stages, depending on their current progress some might end up being stuck, so this one will have very different timelines for every country.
+Unfortunately, not every part of the country or not every country can move to the later stages, depending on their current progress some might end up being stuck, so this one will have very different timeline for each country.

-While in California, working from home is already a new normal for the most tech companies, talking to my friends and family in Istanbul (which relies mostly on service and manufacturing), remote work is still very foreign.
+While in California, working from home is already the new normal for the most tech companies, talking to my friends and family in Istanbul (which relies mostly on manufacturing and service industry), remote work is still very foreign.

 I believe that remote work now enables world population to freely work for any company, which will change many things.